 Malay men wear a songkok or kopiah on their heads.
 Songkok are generally a dark natural colour, and the kopiah is a white colour and represents purity.
 Women often wear scarves (tudung) on their heads.

 Another traditional piece of Malay male headgear is the tengkolok (also known as destar, setanjak/tanjak and setangan kepala).
 It is made from long songket cloth folded and tied in particular style (solek).
 Nowadays, this type of headgear is worn by royalty or for ceremonial occasions or during the wedding ceremony by grooms.
+Weddings are also the only time that commoners are decked out in regalia fitting for a king and queen and are allowed to wear the royal colour of yellow.

 The classical everyday clothing for men in Malaysia is a short-sleeved shirt worn over the trousers, light-weight trousers and informally, sandals for comfort.

 The Chinese women wear the cheongsam, a one-piece dress with a high collar, diagonally closed with small clips or toggles (fabric clasps).
-It sometimes can have slits at the side, as is made with a soft fabric such as silk.
+It can sometimes have slits at the side, as is made with a soft fabric such as silk.
 The cheongsam is especially popular around the time of the Chinese New Year and other formal gatherings.

 Old Chinese immigrants who have married Malays and adopted some of their culture are known as the Baba Nyonya or Peranakan Chinese.
 They wear hand-made lace-like versions of the baju kebaya, often with intricate embroidery.